-If you are suffering from depression and it’s affecting your work performance, you might be understandably concerned about being sacked.
+If you are suffering from depression or stress and it’s affecting your work performance, you might be understandably concerned about being sacked.

 Whilst an employer can sack you because of the effects of depression on work performance, they must follow a fair dismissal process.
 It will only be legal to sack you if you are no longer able to do your job properly because of your illness, and there is no prospect of recovery.